-2. Class Presentation: 20%.
+2. Class Presentation: 30%.
 Presentations will be graded on four criteria: your ability to convey the content of the book; the clarity of your language and power point slides and the timing of your presentation; your use of ideas about ethnographies and/or world cultures in your presentation; and your response to questions.
 The date of your presentation will be determined in week three.

 3. Papers: 30% each for a total of 60%: The papers should be submitted through the plagiarism detection engine VERIGUIDE and use the standard department style for citations.
-If the office is open, a hard copy should be turned into the department office.
-If not, I may require you to submit the paper on blackboard as well.
+A hard copy should be turned into the department office.
 The papers should be approximately 1500 words long.
+If you are only writing one paper because of the length of your books, then it should be 3000 words and it will count as 60% of your grade.
 At the start of the paper, students should give a full citation of the book they are reviewing, including its page length.
 Papers will be graded on four criteria: the clarity with which they summarize the contents of the book; the richness with which they answer the questions (specified above) for each paper; the organization of the writing and the coherence of the paper as a whole; and the technical aspects of writing (spelling, grammar, formatting, etc.).
-Extra consideration will be given to students who tackle difficult or relatively long books.
 The formatting should be double-spaced throughout, 12-point font or larger, with standard one-inch margins.

-If you are doing a paper for the first ethnography, it is due on 3 March, before 5pm.
+If you are doing a paper for the first ethnography, it is due on 22 February, before 5pm.

-If you are doing a paper for the second ethnography, it is due on 7 April, before 5pm.
+If you are doing a paper for the second ethnography, it is due on 12 April, before 5pm.

-The paper for the third ethnography is due on 7 May, before 5pm.
+The paper for the third ethnography is due on 9 May, before 5pm.